bcross1/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Bonnie Cross is a professor of English at Valencia College and a PhD student at the University of Central Florida.
+Bonnie Cross is an Associate Professor of English at Valencia College and a PhD student at the University of Central Florida.
 Her research interests include neuroscience and literature, Digital Humanities, and Media Studies.